Susurrus-LLC/langua/README.md

 ### Gen

 LanguaGen is a tool for automatically building a set of words based on arbitrary rules of phonotactics.
+This can be used to create a dummy vocabulary for linguistic experimentation, to generate words or names for a naming language in a work of fantasy or science fiction, or as the basis for building the vocabulary of a constructed language.

 ### Morph